A transformational space

 Historic roots and restoration

-The new building will be accessible to staff, students and the public, ensuring it lives up to the motto inscribed in stone on the building’s wall: “Patet Omnibus”.
+Following completion of the building restoration project in 2024, the Futures Institute will be accessible to staff, students and the public, honouring the motto inscribed in stone on the building’s wall: “Patet Omnibus”.
 Which means “Open to All”.

 Building work begins on the Category A-listed building to sensitively restore, extend and upgrade it as the home of the Edinburgh Futures Institute.
 The revitalised building will transform the local area, creating a major public piazza, new garden spaces, and several new points of access from Lauriston Place, Middle Meadow Walk and Quartermile.